-Festering Disarray To Greet Donald Trump When He Arrives In Puerto Rico
+Festering Disarray Greets Donald Trump As He Visits Puerto Rico

-President Donald Trump, who once owned a golf club and resort on Puerto Rico before the property went bankrupt in 2015, may find the island unrecognizable when he pays a visit on Tuesday after two hurricanes crippled it in September.
+President Donald Trump, who managed a golf club and resort on Puerto Rico before the property went bankrupt in 2015, may find the island unrecognizable when he pays a visit on Tuesday in the wake of two hurricanes.

 Hurricane Irma passed to the north of Puerto Rico on Sept.
 6, pummeling the island with heavy winds and rain.
 Two weeks later, on Sept.
-20, Maria made landfall on Puerto Rico as a powerful Category 5 hurricane ― the strongest storm to hit the island in over 80 years.
+20, Maria made landfall on Puerto Rico as a Category 5 hurricane ― the strongest storm to hit the island in over 80 years.
 Maria’s 155 mph sustained winds destroyed much of the island’s infrastructure, leaving more than 8,800 people still displaced as of Tuesday.

 Over 5,000 National Guard members have been deployed to assist with relief efforts, yet millions of Puerto Ricans are still without electricity and struggling to secure basic necessities such as water, food and fuel.

-Note: This article has been updated with more information about the death toll.